AMrellaakny/RFM-Analysis-SQL-/README.md

 # RFM-Analysis-SQL-

-## Part 1: Customer Segmentation based on RFM Analysis:
+## Part 1: Customer Segmentation based on RFM Analysis

 Understanding customer behavior is crucial for targeting customers efficiently, and increasing revenue.
 To accomplish this, I worked on an online retail dataset and utilized pgAdmin for PostgreSQL.
 The customer segmentation was based on the RFM analysis concept, which focuses on three main factors: